Lunar-Trig/Library-Homepage-Clone-/README.md

 # Header-Project
-A responsive Homepage clone for a Library.
+An responsive HTML and CSS clone of the Prince George's County Memorial Library System website.